MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshots.md

 ### Constructor (group) entries in the heap profiler

-The various constructor (group) entries in the heap profiler correspond to the following types of objects.
+The **Memory** tool's heap profiler has a **Constructor** section that lists expandable groups of constructors, such as an expandable group of **(array)** constructors:

 ![Constructor groups](./heap-snapshots-images/heap-snapshots-constructor-highlight.png)

+The various constructor (group) entries in the heap profiler correspond to the following types of objects:

 | Constructor (group) entry | Description |
 |:--- |:--- |